-Your GP should advise you on what you can do at home to help you sleep.
-This is often referred to as good sleep hygiene, and includes:
+Your GP will be able to advise you about what you can do at home to help you sleep.
+This is known as good sleep hygiene and includes:

-- establishing fixed times for going to bed and waking up (avoid sleeping in after a poor night's sleep)
+- establishing fixed times for going to bed and waking up (try to avoid sleeping in after a poor night's sleep)

 - trying to relax before going to bed

 - maintaining a comfortable sleeping environment (not too hot, cold, noisy or bright)